The Great Game 🎲 Fallar Discordia

 🎲

-Farenn was what you might call an Anglophile.
-He loved all the great writers of the cosmos, but he was most fond of the writers from England.
-They took flights of imagination, yet always landed their craft on solid ground.
-In this Farenn was very much a Fallarian: while Vicinese writers would leave their spaceships rocketing through unknown heavens, and while Blue Dream writers would find names for each of these unknown heavens, a Fallarian writer would sooner or later ask how much fuel was left.
-In this sense the Vicinese and Blue Dreamers were like Poe and Lovecraft, whose ships took such long and fantastic flights that they eventually crashed on some forlorn icy realm.
-There, amphibious monsters hiding in the swamps eventually sniffed them out and tracked them to some gruesome end.
+Farenn was also what you might call an Anglophile.
+He loved all the great writers of the cosmos, but he was most fond of the writers from Earth — and from England in particular.
+The English writers took great flights of imagination, yet they always landed their craft on solid ground.
+In this way, they were similar to Fallarians.
+While a Vicinese writer would leave his spaceship rocketing through unknown heavens, and while a Blue Dream writer would find names for each of these unknown heavens, a Fallarian writer would sooner or later ask how much fuel was left in the tank.

 Everything from language to genetics was a mix.
 The reason this was striking was that on the surface it seemed the exact opposite.
 Theoretically, the Vicinese and Fallarians each have their place firmly on the moral spectrum: the Vicinese were angelic and the Fallarians were demonic.
 Yet in practice the spectrum collapsed into a line, the line curved into a ball, and the ball rolled away.
 The proof of this was that the supposedly angelic Vicinese had some of the dirtiest, rottenest scoundrels that ever walked on two feet.
 Likewise, the supposedly demonic Fallarians had some of the most valiant heroes that ever lifted into the air.